DevSide/dynamock/README.md

 - Status 409 - CONFLICT

-Another fixture with the same matcher is already registered
+Another fixture with the same request is already registered

 <br/>